Let's look at the key reasons that are pushing Philip Morris International Inc. (PM) to new highs

 Technical Analysis of Philip Morris International Inc. (PM)

-Looking closely at Philip Morris International Inc. (NYSE: PM), its last 5-days average volume was 4.86 million, which is a drop from its year-to-date volume of 6.31 million.
-As of the previous 9 days, the stock’s Stochastic %D was 14.55%.
-Additionally, its Average True Range was 2.82.
+Looking closely at Philip Morris International Inc. (NYSE: PM), its last 5-days average volume was 6.89 million, which is a jump from its year-to-date volume of 6.35 million.
+As of the previous 9 days, the stock’s Stochastic %D was 25.44%.
+Additionally, its Average True Range was 2.67.

 Philip Morris International Inc. (NYSE: PM) Key Stats